DyphineAnyanga/alx-project-0x02-setup/README.md

 # Next.js Project Setup and Basics

-This repository contains the foundational setup for a modern Next.js application using TypeScript and Tailwind CSS.
-It serves as a starting point for building scalable and modular web applications while adhering to best practices in project structure, code quality, and responsive design.
+## Introduction

+This repository contains the setup and fundamental components of a modern web application built with:

+- **Next.js** (React Framework)
+- **TypeScript**
+- **Tailwind CSS**

+## Features

+- Project scaffolding with `create-next-app`
+- TypeScript and ESLint integration
+- Tailwind CSS for styling
+- Reusable UI components (Header, Cards, Modals)
+- Pages with routing support
+- Fetching data from JSONPlaceholder API

+## Folder Structure